profsmith89/ctps/_sources/chap02.md

 A complete FSM diagram for finding dialogue.
 ```

-Let's take a moment and make sure we understand this diagram for it will be the template we use to write our script.
+Let's take a moment and make sure we understand this diagram because it will be the template we use to write our script.
 The script needs to find each line of dialogue in our input file, and we know that dialogue is surrounded by double quotes.
 As indicated by the start arrow, our script begins in a state `S0`, which specifies that it should be searching the line it read for a double-quote character.
 If the line doesn't contain a double-quote character, it should just move to the next line in the story.
 When the script finds a double-quote character, it has found the start of a line of dialogue, and this event causes a transition to the state labeled `S1`.

 State `S1` has our script do a different task: it collects the characters after the double quote, which it will later print as a piece of dialogue.
 The script continues to read lines and collect characters until it finds the next double-quote character in the story.
 This character indicates the end of the current piece of dialogue, and this event causes another state transition.